 Another important instrument in the Dr. Buteyko's breathing normalization arsenal is nasal breathing.
 It is a simple solution, which you can start practicing right away, and one that "is quite effective in shielding the organism against viruses," states Dr. Novozhilov.
 The flu virus is aerosolized.
 In other words, it is spread through infected droplets that fly off a sick person when he coughs, sneezes, or even speaks.
 The droplets can travel up to fifteen meters from their source and are so tiny that they can penetrate even the space between the fibers of a paper or cloth mask.
 Thus, during a flu pandemic, it is nearly impossible to avoid infected areas and to prevent the virus from finding its way into your body.

 Fortunately, the way they enter your body can make all the difference.
-The majority of viruses cannot survive on the mucus membrane of the nose.
+The majority of viruses cannot survive on the mucous membrane of the nose.
 The microbes in this membrane create a hostile environment for the virus.
 When breathing through your nose, you are in fact sterilizing the air that enters your body, and thus, creating a shield against disease.
 Nasal breathing also warms the air, moistens it, and generally conditions it for perfect consumption.
 Of course, it is important to breathe this way constantly, during the day, the night, and while speaking.
 Contact a Breathing Normalization specialist, if you need help learning how to always breathe through the nose.

 Mouth breathing, on the other hand, is often responsible for flu, as well as many other viral infections.
 When breathing through the mouth, you are basically creating a microbe highway from the outside environment directly into your air passages.
 Aside from that, the air itself is often over-cooled and unprepared for consumption.
 A healthy body temperature is 36.6 degrees Celsius.
 Any air cooler than that contributes to a gradual break down of the immune system and can lead to various respiratory problems.
 "Actually," Dr. Novozhilov notes, "mouth breathing is often the sole reason for chronic tonsillitis in children, which causes frequent colds and bronchitis and eventually ends with surgical intervention.
 Of course, asking a child to breathe through his chronically stuffy nose is impossible, so it is important to contact a Breathing Normalization specialist who will restore the child’s nasal breathing."